Brown University:

 Building capacity for strategic stewardship

-The even bigger story is in was what they did with that capacity—establishing an individual stewardship program for the most engaged donors, using data to drive personalization, and engaging campus partners to create higher quality impact stories.
-“When fundraisers trust that there is this consistent, repeated process taking care of stewardship basics, then they can look beyond reporting and think more creatively.” she explained.
+The even bigger story is what they did with that capacity—establishing an individual stewardship program for their most engaged donors, using data to drive personalization, and engaging campus partners to create higher quality impact stories.

 With the time savings, her team built partnerships across advancement, creating resources for marketing communications, and preparing for a major campaign with donors.